CompCogNeuro/CompCogNeuro.github.io/content/1-simulations/index.md

 ## List of sims and exercise questions

 Here's a full list of all the simulations and the textbook exercise questions associated with them.
-Note: sims that are currently available on the web have links below.
+Sims that are currently available on the web have links below.
 The remaining sims will be available by the time they are needed.

 ## Chapter 2: Neuron

 * [neuron](https://compcogneuro.org/sims/ch2/neuron): Integration, spiking and rate code activation.
 (Questions **2.1 -- 2.7**)

-* `detector`: The neuron as a detector -- demonstrates the critical function of synaptic weights in determining what a neuron detects.
+* [detector](https://compcogneuro.org/sims/ch2/detector): The neuron as a detector -- demonstrates the critical function of synaptic weights in determining what a neuron detects.
 (Questions **2.8 -- 2.10**)

 ## Chapter 3: Networks